aashima99/COVID-19_Detection_App/README.md

 # COVID-19 DETECTION APP

+COVID-19, or more commonly known as the Novel Coronavirus disease is a highly infectious disease that appeared in China towards the end of 2019.
+This disease is caused by SARS-CoV-2, a virus that belongs to the large family of coronaviruses.
+The disease first originated in Wuhan, China in December 2019 and soon became a global pandemic, spreading to more than 213 countries.
+The most common symptoms of COVID-19 are fever, dry cough, and tiredness.
+Other symptoms that people may experience include aches, pains, or difficulty in breathing.
+Most of these symptoms show signs of respiratory infections and lung abnormalities which can be detected by radiologists.
+Thus, it is possible to use Machine Learning algorithms to detect the disease from images of Chest X-rays and CT scans.
+Automated applications can be created to help support radiologists.
+This project is an attempt to use four Deep Learning algorithms, namely: VGG16, ResNet50, InceptionV3 and Xception to detect Covid-19.

-COVID-19 Detection based on Chest X-rays and CT Scans using four Transfer Learning algorithms: VGG16, ResNet50, InceptionV3, Xception.
+##### COVID-19 Detection based on Chest X-rays and CT Scans using four Transfer Learning algorithms: VGG16, ResNet50, InceptionV3, Xception.
 The models were trained for 500 epochs on around 1000 Chest X-rays and around 750 CT Scan images on Google Colab GPU.
 A Flask App is developed wherein user can upload Chest X-rays or CT Scans and get the output of possibility of COVID infection.

 After training, the accuracies acheived for the model are as follows:
 <pre>